vseryakov/backendjs/README.md

     cd node_modules/backendjs && npm run devbuild

 Now instead of including a bunch of .js or css files in the html pages it only needs /js/bkjs.bundle.js and /css/bkjs.bundle.css.

-The configuration is in the package.json file.
+The bundle configuration is in the package.json file.

 The list of files to be used in bundles is in the package.json under `config.bundles`.